1099 Forms

 Time to Report All Your Rental Payments on 1099-MISC Box 1

-If your business rents or leases a commercial building or space from an individual landlord, you must report the total rent paid in a tax year along with the utilities (if paid directly to the landlord) as part of your 1099 MISC Rental Income reporting.
+A business that rents or leases a commercial building or space from a landlord who is not part of a corporate, must report the total rent paid in a tax year.
+Along with the rent, include utilities (if paid directly to the landlord) as part of your 1099 MISC Rental Income reporting.

 Rent: $1,200/month × 12 = $14,400